Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KTTHPxhnpDM.md

 # [June 28th, 2022 Livestream](../2022-06-28.md)
 ## Q&A: Any plans to make the Fart Rocks destructable?
 https://www.youtube.com/watch?v=KTTHPxhnpDM
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Will we be able to destroy Gas Pillars?](./yt-Mrexbr9w4H8.md) [https://www.youtube.com/watch?v=Mrexbr9w4H8](https://www.youtube.com/watch?v=Mrexbr9w4H8)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Is there still no way to remove those stupid gas rocks?](./yt-wzI7K41TYLg.md) [https://www.youtube.com/watch?v=wzI7K41TYLg](https://www.youtube.com/watch?v=wzI7K41TYLg)

 ### Topics